-Plain old beta would not normally be the first choice as a selling point for a new product, especially when your target market includes alpha-hungry hedge fund investors.
-But, judging by the handful of so-called portable beta launches over recent few months, a smattering of players see a burgeoning market for automated products that offer pretty humble returns compared with the best-performing managers - but at a cut price.
+Plain old beta wouldn't normally be first choice as a selling point for a new product, especially when your target market includes alpha-hungry hedge fund investors.
+But judging by the handful of so-called portable beta launches over the past few months, a smattering of players see a burgeoning market for automated products that offer pretty humble returns compared with the best-performing managers - but at a cut price.

 Merrill Lynch, Goldman Sachs and two Swiss asset management companies, AlphaSwiss and Partners Group, have been the first to take the leap.
 The individual products target slightly different markets and play with different underlyings, but the driving force is essentially the same.
 They all seek to offer investors access to non-manager-specific industry-wide returns in a transparent and price-efficient format - in other words, they offer cheap beta.

 "What we're distinguishing between here is alpha, which is due to manager skill, and beta, which is due to general market movements," says Steve Umlauf, managing director in the strategic solutions group at Merrill Lynch in New York.
 All the institutions involved told Risk they weren't seeking to replicate or directly compete with alpha-generating fund managers.
 "We do think there is alpha available out there through good fund managers," says Umlauf.
 "And if you can identify it and get access to it then it's worth paying for.
 But if it's just beta you're getting, then it should be sold like an index fund - that is, in a liquid, low-cost, transparent format."